david-abel/simple_rl/README.md

 ## Overview

-tasks: contains implementations for a few standard MDPs
+* _tasks/_: Implementations for a few standard MDPs

-experiments: code for running experiments. runExperiments.py is the real meat: running that will autogenerate plots for a given set of {agents, MDP, parameters (numEpisodes, numInstances, etc.).
+* _experiments/_: code for running experiments. runExperiments.py is the real meat: running that will autogenerate plots for a given set of {agents, MDP, parameters (numEpisodes, numInstances, etc.).

-agents: code for some basic agents.
-More to come hopefully.
+* _agents/_: code for some basic agents (a random actor, _Q_-learner, etc.).
+More to come (hopefully).

 Cheers,

 -Dave